 Gonorrhea is a sexually transmitted disease caused by the bacteria Neisseria gonorrhoeae.
-Gonorrhea infections are often asymptomatic in women.
+Gonorrhea infections are often asymptomatic in women, and sometimes in men.
 If left untreated, gonorrhea may result in serious complications including chronic pain and infertility/sterility.

-During 2008, there were 26 cases of gonorrhea reported in Davis County, compared to 48 cases reported during 2007.
-Davis County has seen a decrease in the number of reported gonorrhea cases in each of the last three years.
+During 2009, there were 35 cases of gonorrhea reported in Davis County, compared to 26 cases reported during 2008.

-The number of gonorrhea reports per month ranged between 0 and 6 and was below the 5-year average every month except January, February, April, and July.
+The number of gonorrhea reports per month ranged between 0 and 6 and was below the 5-year average every month except February, March, September and November.

 During the years 2004 and 2005, the rate of reported gonorrhea cases was higher among females, which was different from the national trend.
-However, during 2006, 2007, and 2008, the rate was higher among males, which is typically observed.
+However, during 2006 - 2009, the rate was higher among males, which is typically observed.

-Gonorrhea cases ranged in age from 16 to 47 years; the majority of cases (31%) were reported among 20-24 year olds.
+Gonorrhea cases ranged in age from 15 to 42 years; the majority of cases (51%) were reported among 20-29 year olds.